dduril/php-samples/readme.md

 Short PHP scripts to demonstrate syntax and basic operations.
 These examples can be used as a primer for understanding and reviewing data types, variables, constants, expressions, control structures, functions, arrays and more.

+Also included are common use cases such as object oriented programming, database, file input/output, form processing, cookies and sessions.

 ### Popular PHP Sites

 - **<a href="http://php.net/" target="_blank">PHP Official Site</a>**